signalfx/signalfx-dotnet-tracing/docs/correlating-traces-with-logs.md

 - Raw format: output template (requires manual configuration)

-When using the output template you can either use `{Properties}` to print out all contextual properties.
+When using the output template you can either use `{Properties}` to print out all contextual properties or add context fields explicitly.

-Alternatively, for more fine-grained control, you can use the trace context fields explicitly.
-The values MUST be wrapped in quotation marks.
-For instance, you can use following output template, which also transforms the field name
-(the log transformation step would not be required):
+When adding context fields manually, values must be wrapped in quotation marks.
+For instance, you can use the following output template, which also transforms the field name (the log transformation step would not be required):

 ```csharp
 "{Timestamp:yyyy-MM-dd HH:mm:ss.fff zzz} [{Level:u3}] trace_id=\"{trace_id}\" span_id=\"{span_id}\" service.name=\"{service_name}\" service.version=\"{service_version}\" deployment.environment=\"{deployment_environment}\"{NewLine}{Message:lj}{NewLine}{Exception}"